lilive/Freeplane-Jumper/README.md

 ## Presentation

 This Freeplane add-on provides an easy and quick way to search for nodes in Freeplane maps.
-Press Jumper shortcut, type some text snippets, and you will instantly see all the nodes (or branches !) that contain them in the Jumper window.
+Press Jumper keyboard shortcut, type some text snippets, and you will instantly see all the nodes (or branches !) that contain them in the Jumper window.
 Select one of these nodes to select it in the map.

 [![link to video](doc/demo-link.png)](https://vimeo.com/432653512)